 Imani Mosley is a musicologist and digital humanist and is currently an assistant professor of music at Wichita State University.
-She earned her PhD from Duke University.
+She earned her PhD from Duke University in 2019.
 After receiving two Masters degrees from Peabody (Bassoon Performance/Musicology), she began PhD work at Columbia where she received a Master of Arts in Musicology before attending Duke.
 Her dissertation is titled "'The queer things he said': British Identity, Social History, and Press Reception of Benjamin Britten's Postwar Operas."
 In addition to her work on Britten, she also specializes in contemporary opera, feminist and queer theory, masculinities studies, reception history, and British and American music from 1890 to 1945.
 Her digital humanities work includes digital and computational musicology and sonic mapping.
-She was the inaugural Harsha Murthy Fellow in Digital Scholarship (Duke University Libraries) where she created and curated projects and events in the digital humanities and was the Digital Humanities Coordinator for the Bass Connections project America’s Sacred Spaces, worked on large music metadata projects for National Public Radio as part of their Research, Archives, and Data Strategy team, and is on the board of the Sonic Dictionary project as an editorial metadata consultant.
+She was the inaugural Harsha Murthy Fellow in Digital Scholarship (Duke University Libraries) where she created and curated projects and events in the digital humanities, was the Digital Humanities Coordinator for the Bass Connections project America’s Sacred Spaces, worked on large music metadata projects for National Public Radio as part of their Research, Archives, and Data Strategy team, and is on the board of the Sonic Dictionary project as an editorial metadata consultant.
 She has presented papers throughout the United States and the United Kingdom.

 download my full resume here